powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 The transformer is connected at both ends if the branch status (field `STAT` in the _Transformer Data_ record) is `1` (In-service)

 In PSS®E the transformer model allows to define a ratio and angle at the end `1` and only a fixed ratio at the end `2`.
 The transformer magnetizing admittance is modeled between the bus and the ratio of the end `1`.
 The PowSyBl grid model supports a ratioTapChanger and a phaseTapChanger at the end `1` and the magnetizing admittance is between the ratio and the transmission impedance.
-To express the PSS®E electric attributes of the transformer in the PowSyBl grid model the following conversions are needed:
+To express the PSS®E electric attributes of the transformer in the PowSyBl grid model the following conversions are performed:

 The first step is to define the complex impedance between windings (`Z`) by using the resistance and reactance (fields `R1-2` and  `X1-2` in the _Transformer Data_ record), the winding base MVA (field `SBASE1-2` in the _Transformer Data_ record) and the system MVA base (field `SBASE` in the _Case Identification Data_ record) according to the code that defines the units in which the winding impedances `R1-2`, `X1-2` are specified (field `CZ` in the _Transformer Data_ record).
 Then the complex impedance (`Z`) is converted to engineering units using the nominal voltage of the voltageLevel at end `2` and the system MVA base.
 Finally it should be adjusted after fixing an ideal ratio at end `2` and moving the configured ratio to the end `1`.
 The obtained result is assigned to the transmission resistance and reactance of the PowSyBl transformer.